jwplayer/jwplayer-documentation/docs/troubleshooting/jw-lens-overview.md

 - Understand the player event lifecycle

 !!!important
-JW Lens cannot be used with players in iframes, including Accelerated Mobile Pages (AMP) !!!
+JW Lens cannot be used with players in iframes, including Accelerated Mobile Pages (AMP).
+!!!

 <br/>